Lucy-Family-Institute/CSSR-Workshop-Twitter/README.md

 ## Workshop Plan and Dates

 The workshop is planned to spread out over three weeks with 1.5 hours sessions each week.
 Each workshop will cover a brief introduction, go through a few live demos.
-The instructor will answer questions and help with the bugs.
+The instructor will answer questions and help with the bugs during live-coding.

 ### Course Dates: